Pissaladière: Zwiebelkuchen aus Nizza mit Sardellen und Oliven - Maître Philippe & Filles

 Preparation:

 1) Dissolve the yeast in 4 tablespoons of water.
 Mix the flour, polenta and half a teaspoon of salt in a bowl.
 Make a well and pour in the rest of the water, 2 tablespoons of olive oil and the yeast.
-Knead the flour with your hands.
+Knead the flour in with your hands.

 2) Knead the dough into a soft ball, adding more flour if necessary if the dough is too sticky.